Albania–Romania relations: Relations

 On March 18, 2014, Edi Rama, the prime minister of Albania, met with Victor Ponta, the prime Minister of Romania, during the latter's first official visit to Tirana.
 The two discussed expanding ties between the two countries economically, in terms education (with a number of Albanian students studying in Romania and Albanian Police officers being trained by Romanians), as well as sharing Romania's experience in ascending to the European Union with Albania.
 They also discussed Romanian businesses opening offices in Tirana to increase economic cooperation, and training of Albanian police officers by Romania to combat organized crime.
 In February 2015, Ponta offered to make an energy deal with Romania.
 He also stated that expansion of cooperation in other fields will continue as well.

 Economic relations

 Both countries entered into a free trade agreement which came into force on 1 January 2017.

 The value of bilateral trade on 2016 was 83 million euros.

+International organizations

+While Romania joined the EU in 2007, Albania is an candidate country, and a Romania joined NATO in 2004, Albania joined in 2009.
+At the NATO summit held in Bucharest, Romania, in 2008, NATO member countries reached an agreement on the accession of Albania and Croatia to the alliance.
+Following a meeting with Lindita Nikolla, the Speaker of the Parliament of Albania, on 13 December 2021, Romanian Ambassador to Albania, Octavian Serban, emphasized Romania's readiness to continue supporting the European integration of Albania and the Western Balkan countries.